-Recognizing abusive relationships.
+Recognising abusive relationships.

 The ultimate goal is to work towards a more successful relationship.

-Many couples therapists will have done specific courses or specialized training in addition to their initial studies to work with couples specifically.
+Many couples therapists will have done specific courses or specialised training in addition to their initial studies to work with couples specifically.
 It is important to choose a therapist who has experience working with couples and who is a good fit for both you and your partner.
 You can find out more about choosing the right couples therapist here.

 At Prohealth Therapy, we vet our couples therapists to ensure that they are registered and insured to practice as a therapist in the UK.
 We check that they are registered members of UK professional bodies, to ensure that all of our therapists have completed the professional training necessary to work as a licensed practitioner.

 Existential Psychotherapy aims to help relieve the anxieties and worries surrounding the bigger questions we may have.

 We can often find ourselves facing difficult questions in our lives that lead to great anxiety.
 We may wonder, "Who am I?" or "Should I seek out something more important in life?"
 Existential Psychotherapy aims to help relieve the anxieties and worries surrounding the bigger questions we may have.
 This form of talking therapy can help you regain a sense of calm and develop confidence when making the decisions that are right for you.